jaya4ever/Week1-challenge-hw/README.md

 # 01 HTML, CSS, and Git: Code Refactor

+# Work I did in my 1st week challenge
+1- Used Semantic HTML Elements by using Header and Footer and removed the class as well in css for header and footer 2- Orgazined multiple CSS styling in same parantheses which had the same style so the code can be convenient to read 3- Used the alt attributes to Image elements
+4- Checked heading attributes to make sure they are in sequential order 5- cHanged the website title element to Horiseon.

 ## Challenges in This Course

 There are two types of Challenges in this course.
 Each one is designed to prepare you for a scenario that you're likely to encounter as a web developer.